Health Tips | 28/01/2026

 Ramadan food

-Oats fuel the body with a healthy boost of carbs and fibre, slowly releasing energy throughout the day.
-Depending on your preference they can be eaten as a hot porridge with milk or water, or as a mixture of overnight oats with your choice of berries and nuts for an easy breakfast fix.
+Oats fuel the body with complex carbohydrates and fibre, allowing energy to be released gradually throughout the day.
+They can be enjoyed as a warm porridge made with milk or water, or prepared as overnight oats with berries and nuts for a convenient Suhoor option.

 3. Eggs